Binary Tree in Action (Construction)

 and index

-Additionally, some readers have pointed out that using a for loop to determine index
+Some readers may notice that using a for loop to find index

-is not very efficient and can be further optimized.
+is not very efficient.
+It can be improved.

 // store the value-to-index mapping in inorder